Antonisr11/InfSys-Hadoop/README.md

 ![image](https://user-images.githubusercontent.com/76475823/196285584-34a6fc7e-6df1-4da7-9f41-6c6607641953.png)

 Then when we click run, main run all programs.
-This can take a while in order to complete - log screen will help us understand what is happening.
+This can take a while to complete - log screen will help us understand what is happening.

 ![image](https://user-images.githubusercontent.com/76475823/196285685-24aaf21d-e0d8-4fb1-b144-0045441f809b.png)

 ### Stage 2 - Kafka Producer & Consumer, Avro and Flume

-In this stage Kafka Producer selects 300 random lines from csv and sends them to Kafka Consumer.
-The latter saves them in avro format to a file which Flume listens.
+In this stage, Kafka Producer selects 300 random lines from csv and sends them to Kafka Consumer.
+The latter saves them in Avro format to a file that Flume listens to.

 ![image](https://user-images.githubusercontent.com/76475823/196285739-a5284d79-5d8c-46b8-82f5-dd524f5cffea.png)

-Then automatically Flume upload files in HDFS with names flume_1 and flume_2 respectively (the dataflow goes from one source to multiple channels; Fan-Out Flow has Fan-Out).
+Then automatically Flume uploads files in HDFS with names flume_1 and flume_2 respectively (the dataflow goes from one source to multiple channels; Fan-Out Flow has Fan-Out).

 ![image](https://user-images.githubusercontent.com/76475823/196285805-9c972411-7d1e-4502-a16d-1a2b2d4dc505.png)

 ### Stage 3 - MapReduce

 When we click run MapReduce runs.
-Log screen inform us which of the 2 countries emits more bursts, which city emits the most and the least pollutants and average pollution of each country.
+The log screen informs us which of the 2 countries emits more bursts, which city emits the most and the least pollutants, and the average pollution of each country.

 ![image](https://user-images.githubusercontent.com/76475823/196285861-04ab997d-89ef-437c-9dad-a65840268221.png)